Skip to main content

 Pixel-Shot / Shutterstock

-For packed lunches, it’s a no-brainer that plastic is better for transporting food.
+For packed school or work lunches, it’s a no-brainer that plastic is better for transporting food.
 Plastic storage containers are light and easy to carry.
 You don’t have to worry about the glass shattering or the effort of lugging around a heavy lunch box.
 They are especially great for kids who need a lightweight lunch box for school and are prone to accidental spills and drops.

 Additionally, plastic containers often come in sets of different sizes, so you can section off sandwiches, snacks, dip, and other treats to create a more effective lunch organization.